christophuv/PeakBotMRM/documentation/help.md

 | <img alt="Noise has been curated" src="./../src/gui-resources/res_manual_noise.png" style="width:100px;"/> | Noise has been curated by the user. | Manual - Noise |

 Note: Chromatographic peaks will be illustrated with the HighlightColor 1 (default red) and noise areas will be illustrated with the HighlightColor 2 (default orange).
 Both can be changed in the settings dialog.
 Any area of an EIC that is not part of a chromagraphic peak or a noise area will be shown in the NormalColor (default grey).

+Note: To modify all EICs for a substance, press and hold the ALT-key and draw a selection.
+All EICs will be assigned a (manual) chromatographic peak with the start- and end-retention time of the selection.
+This is helpful for area-based integrations rather than peak-based integrations or to quickly change the integration.

 #### Change result types or integration area.